The views expressed by the host on this program obviously get action.

 I catch myself.

-This one I actively decided to leave it alone because I didn't think that it was going to have a lot of legs.
+This one, I actively decided to leave it alone because I didn't think that it was going to have a lot of legs.

-But basically it's that Chris Christie thinks that libertarians are really – and he's not alone by the way.
+But basically, it's that Chris Christie thinks that libertarians are really, and he's not alone, by the way.

 He thinks libertarians are a little unserious about foreign policy.

-Obviously would tend more to the Republican Party than the Democrats.
+In many ways, libertarians do obviously would tend more to the Republican Party than the Democrats.

 But by virtue of polling data, you say reach out to libertarians.

-There aren't that many of them given how many Democrats there are, Hispanics, other demographic groups.
+There aren't that many of them, given how many Democrats there are, Hispanics, other demographic groups.

 But this whole thing about grouping people bothers me.